FSAR Data Standardization Workflow

 Step 6 — Upload and review in SPSR

-• Upload via SPSR wizard.
+• Upload via SPSR wizard or the current approved bulk route.

 • Resolve validation feedback.